-As part of our duty in the COO organization, we continue to monitor physical security risks landscape across Egypt, fostering a secure and safe environment for our staff, customers, operations, and assets.
-The team continues to provide end-to-end security solutions including proactive and reactive 24/7 monitoring, incident management and threat response in coordination with local authorities as appropriate as well as monitoring the impact of the geopolitical situation on our operations.
+As part of our duty in the organization, we continue to closely monitor the physical security landscape and the impact of the geo-political situation and relevant risks on our operations, fostering a secure and safe environment for our staff, customers, operations, and assets.

+The team continues to provide end-to-end security solutions including proactive and reactive 24/7 monitoring, incident management and threat response in coordination with local authorities as appropriate.
+Moreover, our Business Continuity and Incident Management team ensures plans are set and tested in timely manner which allows our ability to operate according to identified maximum distribution time during incidents.

-The team continues to implement the latest and most advanced technology and security standards along with the fully integrated security systems across the country that provides the highest levels of protection to our operations and complying with the country's regulatory standards.
-This has recently been complemented by the upgrade of our Head Office centralized control room that is fully functioning and equipped to remotely monitor all our branches in addition to the upgrade of Smart Village building CCTVs.
+The team is also committed to implement the latest security standards along with the fully integrated security systems across the country that provides the highest levels of protection to our operations and complying with the country's regulatory standards.